zchee/golang-wiki/Modules.md

 > "If an old package and a new package have the same import path,
 > the new package must be backwards compatible with the old package."

 Recall [semantic versioning](https://semver.org/) requires a major version change when a v1 or higher package makes a backwards incompatible change.
-The result of following both the import compatibility rule and semantic versioning is called _semantic import versioning_, where the major version is included in the import path as the mechanism to ensure any break in compatibility changes the import path as the major version is incremented.
+The result of following both the import compatibility rule and semantic versioning is called _semantic import versioning_, where the major version is included in the import path — this ensures the import path changes any time the major version increments due to a break in comparability.

 As a result of semantic import versioning, code opting in to Go modules **must comply with these rules**:
 * Follow [semantic versioning](https://semver.org/) (with tags such as `v1.2.3`).